Severson-Group/eMach/docs/source/SPM_Analyzers/SPM_structural_analyzer.rst

    :align: center
    :width: 300

+All materials except for the sleeve are assumed to be isotropic.
+The sleeve is modeled as anisotropic, which allows consideration of high performance materials such as carbon fiber.
+The analyzer implements the rotor model developed in `this paper <https://ieeexplore.ieee.org/document/9595523>`_:

+* M Johnson, K. Hanson and E. L. Severson, "Normalized Analytical Model of Stresses in a Surface Mounted Permanent Magnet Rotor," `2021 IEEE Energy Conversion Congress and Exposition (ECCE)`, 2021, pp. 3928-3935.

 Inputs for SPM Structural Analyzer
 **********************************
-The current implementation of the structural analyzer requires a material dictionary (``mat_dict``), temperature coefficient, and dimensions of the shaft, rotor core, magnet, and sleeve.
-The following table shows the list of required inputs for the structural analyzer.
+The structural analyzer problem requires a material dictionary (``mat_dict``), temperature coefficient, and dimensions of the shaft, rotor core, magnet, and sleeve as defined in the diagrams above.

 .. _mat-dict:
-.. csv-table:: Inputs for SPM structural problem -- ``mat_dict``
+.. csv-table:: ``mat_dict`` input to SPM structural problem
    :file: inputs_mat_dict.csv
    :widths: 70, 70, 30
    :header-rows: 1

-.. csv-table:: Inputs for SPM structural problem -- Dimensions
+.. csv-table:: Additional inputs for SPM structural problem
    :file: inputs_dimensions.csv
    :widths: 70, 70, 30
    :header-rows: 1